api7/lua-resty-etcd/README.md

 **Note:** a client method will decode a response body as a JSON string if a `Content-Type` response header value is a `application/json`.

-please refer the **etcd API documentaion** at - https://github.com/coreos/etcd for more details of a response entity.
+Please refer the **etcd API documentaion** at - https://github.com/coreos/etcd for more details of a response entity.

 ## Key-value operations